Cancer of the prostate

 How is prostate cancer treated?

-For prostate cancer limited to the gland, not extended according to previous clinical trials, we can provide the following treatments in addition to the active surveillance we apply in selected cases.
+For prostate cancer limited to the gland, which has not spread according to previous clinical tests, we can offer the following treatments in addition to the active surveillance we apply in selected cases.

 Focal therapy

-It involves treating the affected part of the prostate with a safety margin to control the tumour while preserving continence and sexual function.
-To achieve this, we use irreversible electroporation, high intensity focused ultrasound (HIFU) or high rate brachytherapy depending on the location of the tumour.
+This involves treating the diseased part of the prostate with a safety margin to control the tumour while preserving continence and sexual function.
+To do this, we use irreversible electroporation, high-intensity focused ultrasound (HIFU) or high-rate brachytherapy depending on the location of the tumour.

-We are pioneers in this approach, having the most followed series in the country.
-We have managed to control the tumour in 96% of the cases in the treated area, maintaining continence in 100% and erections in 96%.
+We are pioneers in this approach and have the best follow-up series in the country.
+We have managed to control the tumour in 96% of cases in the treated area, preserving continence in 100% and erections in 96%.

-Although we also perform this procedure by pure laparoscopy in selected cases, robotic surgery offers the maximum guarantee for our patients due to its high precision and fast recovery.
+Although we also perform this procedure by pure laparoscopy in selected cases, robotic surgery offers the maximum guarantee for our patients due to its high precision and rapid recovery.

-We have a continence rate close to 100% in the update and a conservation of the sexual potency that depends on the aggressiveness of the tumor, its location and the age and previous diseases of the patient.
+We have a continence rate close to 100% at present and a preservation of sexual potency that depends on the aggressiveness of the tumour, its location and the age and previous diseases of the patient.

-When the conditions of the tumour and the patient are favourable, the conservation of sexual potency is greater than 90%, with or without associated drugs.
+When the conditions of the tumour and the patient are favourable, the preservation of sexual potency is greater than 90%, with or without associated drugs.

 High and low rate brachytherapy in monotherapy

-We use brachytherapy either to treat the entire prostate or the affected part with a safety margin (focal therapy).
+Brachytherapy is used either to treat the whole prostate or the affected part with a safety margin (focal therapy).

-With the low rate technique we introduce radioactive iodine or palladium seeds by transperineal route in the selected areas that make their effect over several months.
+With the low-rate technique, we introduce radioactive iodine or palladium seeds via the transperineal route into the selected areas, which take effect over several months.

-With the high rate technique we administer the complete dose, from a radioactive Iridium source, in two sessions separated by 12 hours so that the patient receives the total dose before being discharged 24 hours after admission.
+With the high-rate technique we administer the full dose, from a radioactive Iridium source, in two sessions separated by 12 hours so that the patient receives the full dose before being discharged 24 hours after admission.

 External radiotherapy with V-MAT

-It is a form of intensity-modulated radiotherapy in which the radiation is administered with a unit that makes a 360º turn, which allows adaptation to the volume and shape of the prostate, managing to reach the desired doses with a minimum radiation of the surrounding tissues.
-Compared to the more conventional forms of external radiotherapy, this translates into more precise, faster treatment with fewer adverse effects.
+This is a form of intensity-modulated radiotherapy in which the radiation is administered with a unit that rotates 360º, allowing it to adapt to the volume and shape of the prostate, achieving the desired doses with minimal radiation to the surrounding tissues.
+Compared to more conventional forms of external radiotherapy, this treatment is more precise, quicker and has fewer adverse effects.

 External radiotherapy with proton therapy

-In 2020 we have incorporated into our therapeutic arsenal the greatest advance in radiotherapy involving proton therapy, which gives us the maximum guarantee of reaching the appropriate doses while respecting the surrounding tissues and, therefore, possible adverse effects.
+Proton therapy provides us with the maximum guarantee of reaching the appropriate doses with maximum respect for the surrounding tissues and, therefore, the possible adverse effects.

-Once again, the MRI and biopsy with fusion allows us to confirm the presence and biology of the tumour, a necessary previous step to programme any rescue treatment, always from the perspective of minimum invasion.
+Again, MRI and biopsy with fusion allows us to confirm the presence and biology of thetumour, a necessary prior step to programme any salvage treatment, always from the perspective of minimal invasion.

-We have pioneered the rescue of patients with local or nodal recurrence through robotic surgery, transurethral resection and SBRT radiotherapy.
+We have been pioneers in the salvage of patients with local or nodal recurrence through robotic surgery, transurethral resection and SBRT radiotherapy.

 As there is no previous experience worldwide, all these treatments are considered experimental and are part of a prospective study, approved by the Ethics Committee.

-Owing to PET Ga PSMA, we are capable of detecting metastatic prostate cancer more quickly than conventional methods, which allows us to provide earlier systemic treatment, either with therapies aimed at androgen receptor-dependent growth, or with systemic chemotherapy, or through inclusion in some of the cutting-edge clinical trials in which we participate.
+In metastatic prostate cancer we are able to detect the disease with Ga PSMA PET.
+Early detection with PET allows us to apply earlier systemic treatments, either with therapies targeting androgen receptor-dependent growth; or with systemic chemotherapy; or through inclusion in some of the cutting-edge clinical trials in which we participate.

-It has been demonstrated that the earlier the treatment with these agents is carried out, the greater the expected benefit will be.
+It has been shown that the earlier the treatment with these agents, the greater the expected benefit.

 Where do we treat it?